Ji-Xpress/ji-xpress/doc/roadmap.md

 * The current code execution model is run using a simple algorithm.
 For efficiency, we can instead compile the visual model into GDScript (at run time or at build time - this is when exporting the project) - and execute the GDScript instead.

+### Extending to 3D

+* Extend Ji-Xpress to also include 3D editing and 3D scene capabilities.
+Currently Ji-Xpress is only 2D.

 ### User Experience

 The user experience can always improve.
 Ideas are welcome for this.